camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 The Authorization Server MUST validate the assertion as follows:

-+ The Authorization Server MUST validate the signatur of the signed assertion.
++ The Authorization Server MUST validate the signature of the signed assertion.
 + The Authorization Server MUST validate that the value of "iss" is associated with the signer of the assertion.
 + The Authorization Server MUST validate the "aud" value.
 + The Authorization Server MUST validate "exp" and "iat" values.